Tang ping: Origin

-Bailan refers to actions from a losing team when they stop trying to win so they can end the game.
-This term first appeared around February 2020, at the beginning of the pandemic, which is on the Chinese Internet.
-But, the movement began in April 2021 with a post by Luo Huazhong (username "Kind-Hearted Traveler") on the internet forum Baidu Tieba, in which he discussed his reasons for living a low-key, minimalist lifestyle.
+The term first appeared around February 2020 (the beginning of the COVID-19 pandemic) on the Chinese Internet.
+The movement began in April 2021 with a post by Luo Huazhong (username "Kind-Hearted Traveler") on the internet forum Baidu Tieba, in which he discussed his reasons for living a low-key, minimalist lifestyle.
 In 2016, 26-year-old Luo quit his factory job because it made him feel empty.
 He then cycled 1300 mi from Sichuan to Tibet, and now back in his home town Jiande in eastern Zhejiang Province, spends his time reading philosophy, and gets by doing a few odd jobs and taking US$60 a month from his savings.
 He only eats two meals a day.

-Luo's post, entitled with "Lying Flat is Justice", illustrates:
+In a post entitled "Lying Flat is Justice", Luo writes:

 Luo's post and story quickly gained a following on social media, being discussed and soon becoming a buzzword on Sina Weibo and Douban.
 The idea was praised by many and inspired numerous memes, and has been described as a sort of spiritual movement.
 Business magazine ABC Money claimed it resonated with a growing silent majority of youth disillusioned by the officially endorsed "Chinese Dream" that encourages a life of hard work and sacrifice with no actual life satisfaction to show for it, spawning the catchphrase "a chive lying flat is difficult to reap" (躺平的韭菜不好割, Tǎng píng de jiǔcài bù hǎo gē).